MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app-v18.md

 Restart the server instance.

-## Task 8: Publish symbols and DestinationAppsForMigrations
+## Task 8: Publish DestinationAppsForMigrations extensions

-In this task, you'll publish the platform symbols and the extensions configured as DestinationAppsForMigration.
+In this task, you'll publish the extensions configured as DestinationAppsForMigration.

 <!-- no longer required because part of convert
 1. Publish version 18 system symbols extension.